-We will be traveling comfortably in one of their 56 passenger luxury motor coaches.
+We will be traveling comfortably in one of their 56 passenger luxury motor coaches (button below).

-Our driver will stay with us serving our transport needs for the full 10 days.
+Our driver, Reggie, will stay with us serving our transport needs for the full 10 days.
 Often these drivers go above and beyond to accommodate our sometimes-unusual needs.
-Consider planning ahead for a generous tip should our driver deserve it (it's easy to run low of cash by day 10).
+Consider planning ahead for a generous tip ($20-$30 each) should our driver deserve it - it's easy to run low of cash by day 10.

 Pack poles in your checked luggage.

 You likely will have trouble getting this on the airplane as a carry-on item.

 Thom's Tip: You should have your poles by now but if not, you can order now.
 If you need poles or want to upgrade I highly recommend these 7.6oz carbon fiber poles.
 Go to: HikerHunger.com

 I have used these carbon fiber poles for years now as have several other Cairn Stone vets who also recommend these.